madebysimon/OPUS/About/index.md

 has_children: true
 nav_order: 3
 ---

-Hello Hamburg 👋🏼
-we‘re the new kid on the block

 # What this is all about
 I grew tired of my lecture notes sitting dead on their hard drive, so I started revisiting and interconnecting them to a knowledge base.
 With this website I am sharing access to this resource with you.
 Maybe we can get some good use out of it together.